jakerutter/FizzBuzz/README.md

 # FizzBuzz

-## Practice completing FizzBuzz following TDD methods in various languages
+Practice completing FizzBuzz following TDD methods in C#

-So far have completed this practice in C#
+Admittedly didn't commit each time my tests went green.
+Will do that moving forward.